junxit/us-congress-bills-110/metadata.md

 - 2008-08-01 — Message on Senate action sent to the House.
 - 2008-08-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7984; text as passed Senate: CR S7984)
 - 2008-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7984; text as passed Senate: CR S7984)
+- 2008-09-08 — Received in the House.
+- 2008-09-08 — Referred to the House Committee on Oversight and Government Reform.